06 Safeguarding children, young people and vulnerable adults policy

 I.C.T Equipment

-- The setting manager ensures that all computers have up-to-date virus protection installed.
+- The manager at Woodlands Preschool ensures that all computers

-- Tablets are only used for the purposes of observation, assessment and planning and to take photographs for individual children’s
+- Tablets are only used by educators at Woodlands Preschool for the purposes of observation, assessment, and planning and to take

-learning journeys.
+photographs for individual children’s learning journeys.

 - Staff follow the additional guidance provided with the system